damiant/dust/roadmap.md

 - Revision json on dataset to reduce bandwidth
 - All category should show the day name

 ## Small Bugs
-- titles if capital then title case
+- titles if all capital then title case
-- updates: if online then download data
-- Favorites use prefix on db (eg bm-2022)
-- Remove scrollbar in segment
 - Notes page with items as checkboxes (ie check list)

 ## Features